 5. Review your progress.
 When you earnestly feel that you have met the first 4 challenges, write a letter to the Lodge Secretary, covering the topics described in the Order of the Arrow Handbook.

-To complete your Brotherhood membership, you will need to study questions and answers about the customs & traditions found in the Handbook, and attend an event that includes the Brotherhood questioning and ceremony.
-Atta Kulla Kulla Lodge has Brotherhood questioning and ceremonies during resident camp, at Spring Fellowship, and at Fall Fellowship.
+To complete your Brotherhood membership, you will need to attend the Brotherhood questioning ceremony, which you can study for by looking through the questions in your handbook as well as the helpful links listed at the bottom of the page.
+Atta Kulla Kulla Lodge has Brotherhood questioning and ceremonies during resident camp on tuesday nights, at Spring Fellowship, and at Fall Fellowship.

 The “Get Your Bars!”
 Program